 This is likely to go down as the most brutal year ever for store chains!
 By our count, bankrupt Sears, out-of-business Toys R Us and others have closed well over 5,000 stores, and that's looking only at the bigger chains.
 Smaller, regional retailers have shuttering stores, too.

-We count down the 27 large retailers closing the most stores in 2018.
+We count down the 29 major retailers closing the most stores in 2018.

-After closing nearly 140 stores last year, J.C.
-Penney is at it again in 2018.
-The department store chain says eight locations, from California to New Jersey, will be out of business before summer.
+After shutting down nearly 140 stores last year, J.C.
+Penney has been at it again in 2018.
+The department store chain said eight locations, from California to New Jersey, would be out of business before summer.

 Penney's, which has been losing money for years, also plans to close a distribution center in Wisconsin this summer.

 28. Lord & Taylor

 Your grandmother may have shopped at Lord & Taylor — and your grandmother's grandmother and her grandmother, too.
 The department store chain has been around for more than 190 years.